By Govert Schuller.

 The Nayan Paper

 I will be short about this possibly important paper.
-Even though it initially got me on the trail of Rochon’s paper, I liked it also for adding some formulas, to which I tried to add some more.
+Even though it initially got me on the trail of Rochon’s paper, I liked it also for adding some formulas to Rochon’s propositions, to which I tried to add some more.
 It presented some calculations based on ‘System GMM’ I cannot follow, but can be appreciative of, if correctly represented in the abstract.
 It is a short, powerful paper, the abstract of which reads:

 “Post Keynesian economics is actually macroeconomics in a world of uncertainty and endogenous money.
 Post Keynesians posit that money supply in a market oriented production economy is endogenous or endogenously determined (rather than exogenous as claimed by Monetarists).
 Money supply is said to be endogenous if it is determined within the economic system itself.
 The present paper investigates this theory using a panel dataset of 177 countries from year 1970-2011 utilising dynamic panel data analysis and has found that money supply is endogenous as proposed by Post Keynesian theorists.”